commercetools/ui-kit/README.md

 #### Importing CSS modules

-When you are developing your application using the UIKit components, chances are that you want to use the same **CSS variables** based on our Design System.
+When you are developing your application using the UI Kit components, chances you want to use the same design tokens as our design sytem.
+We provide them thorugh **CSS variables**.
-To do that, we expose those variables as a set of different files (e.g. `colors.mod.css`, `spacings.mod.css`, etc) from the `@commercetools-frontend/ui-kit/materials` package folder.
+We expose those variables from different files (e.g. `colors.mod.css`, `spacings.mod.css`) from the `@commercetools-frontend/ui-kit/materials` folder.

 ```css
 @import '@commercetools-frontend/ui-kit/materials/spacings.mod.css';